Biografía

 Digital Political Impact

-The Cambridge Analytica scandal, with Nix at its center, had significant effects on digital politics:
+The Cambridge Analytica scandal had documented effects on digital politics:

-The episode became a defining case study in the risks of large-scale personal data collection for political purposes and reshaped public expectations about platform governance and user privacy.
+The episode is frequently cited in discussions of large-scale personal data collection for political purposes and prompted legislative and regulatory responses concerning platform governance and user privacy.